-We also do rain barrel making/painting and water-saving workshops for special groups.
+We also do rain barrel making/painting (with info on water-saving) workshops for special groups.
 Rain barrel making and painting is fun and educational — a great way to introduce sustainability themes to young people.

-- We are doing a series of six parent and child workshops created through Living Social –one Sat. a month April – Sept.
+- We did a series of six parent and child workshops created through Living Social –one Sat. a month April – Sept.
 2012.

-- And we have done rain barrel making workshops as part of the Green Tracks program of the Durham Economic Resource Center, and for SEEDS.
-We did rain barrel painting workshops for the summer programs of J-Ruth Manor and Frog Hollow Outdoor Outfitters in 2012.
+- We’ve collaborated on two workshops — one on rain barrel construction and one on shitake mushroom innoculation with SEEDS.
+We also did rain barrel painting workshops for the summer programs of J-Ruth Manor and Frog Hollow Outdoor Outfitters in 2012.
 In the past we have done painting sessions for high school, church and scout groups and at YO-Durham.

-- We held a 3-day rain barrel painting booth at the Eno Festival in July 2012 for the fourth year in a row.
-We’ve also done this at Durham Centerfest and Chapel Hill’s Earth Action Day in past years.
+- We manage a rain barrel painting booth at the Eno Festival each year; [2013 will be our fifth year at the festival, and this year we'll be sharing the booth with Transition Durham].
+We’ve also done rain barrel painting booths at Durham Centerfest and Chapel Hill’s Earth Action Day in past years.
 Contact us at yikes.contact @ gmail.com if you are interested in holding such an event for your church, scouting or community group.
-Our fees are low, esp. for non-profits, and we offer a 20% discount on purchase of barrels to those who wish to paint their own barrel at one of our workshops.

 Please see our History Page for detail on projects in the 2007 – 2010 period.